-Comparable earnings represent earnings or loss attributable to controlling interests and to common shareholders on a consolidated basis, adjusted for specific items.
+Comparable earnings represent earnings or loss attributable to common shareholders on a consolidated basis, adjusted for specific items.
 Comparable earnings is comprised of segmented earnings, interest expense, AFUDC, interest income and other, income taxes and non-controlling interests, adjusted for the specific items.
-See the Consolidated results section for a reconciliation to net income attributable to controlling interests and to common shares.
+See the Consolidated results section for a reconciliation to net income attributable to common shares.